Ruwanthalankeshwara17/python3_basics/README.md

 Then print("Hello, World!") can be run with there it self, no need of a file.

 Use 'exit()' to exit from python command line.

+Python Indentation

+Indentation is used to indicate a block of code.

+Correct
+if 5 > 2:
+  print("Five is greater than two!")

+Error
+if 5 > 2:
+print("Five is greater than two!")

+The number of spaces is up to you as a programmer, but it has to be at least one.

+Correct
+if 5 > 2:
+ print("Five is greater than two!") if 5 > 2:
+        print("Five is greater than two!")

+Error
+if 5 > 2:
+ print("Five is greater than two!")
+        print("Five is greater than two!")